-The bill amends and reenacts section 23-01-05 of the North Dakota Century Code, which outlines the qualifications, salary, term, and duties of the state health officer.
-Key changes include the removal of the requirement that the state health officer must be a physician with specific administrative and public health experience.
-Instead, the new qualifications stipulate that the appointee must have education, training, or experience in public health and relevant leadership experience.
-The bill also changes the term of the state health officer from a fixed four-year term to serving at the pleasure of the governor.
-Additionally, the advisory committee that assists the state health officer will now be appointed by the commissioner of the Department of Health and Human Services rather than the governor.
+The bill amends and reenacts section 23-01-05 of the North Dakota Century Code, which outlines the qualifications, term, and duties of the state health officer.
+Key changes include the requirement that the state health officer must have education, training, or experience in public health and relevant leadership experience, rather than being a physician with specific administrative and public health experience.
+The bill also stipulates that the state health officer serves at the pleasure of the governor instead of holding a fixed four-year term.
+Additionally, the governor is tasked with setting the salary of the state health officer within legislative appropriations.

 Statutes affected: